i-love-coffee-i-love-tea/Hexakt/README.md

 Creates output exactly formatted as util-linux's `hexdump -C`

+## Motivation

+Over the years I have needed a hexdump util in java multiple times.
 It has helped me during development of filesystem tools, a network packet logger and binary format parsers.
+After more than 10 years I had a lot of different versions of this class, because

+- I used it in different environments
+  - Without logger
+  - with slf4j
+  - with direct logger usage
+- I had different requirements for input and output
+  - file
+  - stream
+  - array

+To be done with this mess I generalized the class to hopefully have all required input/output combinations and with a printf method, so you have only one place to change to use a different logger or printing method.

+## Goals

+- procudes diffable output (with util-linux hexdump -C)
+- no dependencies
+- drop it into your project, at most choose your logger and be done, without having to change code in multiple places

 ## Usage